Professor Darren Zinner

 It’s best to choose your course of study based on your interests.
 Whether you decide to pursue a BA, a BS or a minor, you must take a series of core courses and electives.

 Whether one path is "better" depends on your own interests.
-Each course of study is designed to afford you the opportunity to study a range of courses related to health, including science, society and policy courses.
+Each course of study is designed for you to study a range of courses related to health, including science, society and policy courses.

 The Academic Bulletin states that students must declare a major by the end of sophomore year.
 It is Brandeis policy that “Students who have not declared a major by the end of their sophomore year will have a registration hold placed on their records blocking registration for the fall term of their junior year.”